duracell80/midnight-sectors/README.md

 # Midnight Sectors (Readable OctaDecimal Hybrid)
 Time is messy and decimal time tricky.
 Midnight sectors is a decimal / hectosecond based unit of time measurement somewhere between Base 10 and Base 8 and somewhat relatable to Base 12.
-It is a local and relative alternative to swatch internet time set around the calculation of 86,400 seconds per day thus a day will start at midnight @000 and end at midnight @864.
+It is a local and relative alternative to Swatch internet time (BMT) set around the calculation of 86,400 seconds per day thus a day will start at midnight @000 and end at midnight @864.

 ### Overall goal: Make decimal minutes and seconds eaiser to relate to ...
 This proposal lays out a hybrid between the two opposing systems, keeping a 7 day week, spliting the day into 8 (sectors) and again into 4 (periods).

 The @time is readable on an octal clock!
 ![Octahedron as net](https://raw.githubusercontent.com/duracell80/midnight-sectors/main/docs/images/octahedron_net.svg)

 ### Terms For The Day
-- Lumin   (A whole of 864 sectors = 1 day of 24 hours)
+- Lumin   (A whole of 864 sectors = 1 day of 24 hours, lumen = light, day is light)
 - Segment (Octal division of the day into 8 parts of up to 100 sectors each)
 - Period  (A period denotes 4 periods of time within the lumin [NAME])